SHA’AR HAZEITIM

 Rabbi Nosson Tzvi Finkel

-the Alter of Slabodka
+Founder of Slabodka Yeshiva

 Rabbi Ovadia of Bartenura